c-hydro/fp-docker/README.rst

 Particularly:

-    • **docker_configuration**: tools to build and run the Flood-PROOFS dockers;
+    • **docker_configuration**: tools to build and run the Flood-PROOFS dockers.
-    • **docker_entrypoint**: tools to configure the entrypoints of the Flood-PROOFS dockers
+    • **docker_entrypoint**: tools to configure the entrypoints of the Flood-PROOFS dockers.
     • **docker_testcase**: datasets to test the Flood-PROOFS dockers.

-All codes and datasets are freely available and users can be get them from our github repository [1_].
+All codes and datasets are freely available and users can be get them from our github repository [2_].

 First, let's cover some important points about Docker that will help explain the scripts and tools in the following parts.
 In Dockerland, there are images and containers.
 The two are closely related, but distinct; grasping this dichotomy clarifies